leander343/zivver-tech-assignment/README.md

 Under Actions tabs, select **Destroy ECS infrastructure** > **Run Workflow**

+### How it works

 When the ECS infrastructure workflow is run with 'Terraform initial run' checked, it subsequently triggers the ECS deployment workflow to deploy the app image replacing the dummy nginx image Terraform deployed with.
 This is not required for consequetive runs of the workflow once infrastructure is deployed.

-Any changes made to the app will only deploy the ECS deployment workflow to build and deploy the image.
+Any changes made to the terraform or app folder will only then trigger the respective workflows.

 Opening the ECS infrastructure workflow and then the terraform job, which if successful should display the load balancer URL at the end of the terraform apply step, or it can be found in the AWS account under the load balancers tab.